 Take it easy.
 We are not talking about that other stuff that gets you high.
 Weed is any plant that grows where it is unwanted or where it is not supposed to be.

-Grass like leaves examples includes wild onion, nutsedge and wild garlic.
+Grass like leaves examples include wild onion, nut sedge and wild garlic.
 The leaves are similar in appearance to grass.
-They, however, may be hollow shaped or triangular.
+They however may be hollow shaped or triangular.

 Grassy weeds could tempt you into thinking they are simply part of the lawn.
 They look in most respects like the grass itself including how they grow.
 Examples are crabgrass, quack grass, and foxtail.